-He prefers this order because protozoans are microscopic in size and can come back if they’re inside the larger parasites.
+Protozoans are microscopic in size, and can come back if they’re inside the larger parasites.
+Therefore, it’s ideal to follow this order.
 Other microbials such as bacteria and viruses can also exist in the larger parasites.
-The method has proven to be quite effective for Dr. Watts.
-In one case, a patient had chronic hives every day for a year.
+Practitioners are finding this method to be quite effective In one case, a patient had chronic hives every day for a year.
 She’d seen all kinds of specialists and nobody could figure out why she was having it.
 Within ten days of putting her on a protocol, she passed a six foot tapeworm.
 It’s been over a year now and she is still free of hives.

 One of the first steps to getting rid of parasites is to open the detox pathways.
 If the body is unable to eliminate toxins naturally, it will be extremely difficult to remove the parasites and keep them away.
 The idea is to create an environment in which parasites cannot easily thrive.
 The parasites have found a home and want to stay, but we must make their living conditions inhospitable.
 Once done, removing them will be much easier.

 The parasites may not be in the bowels, but we can look at how clients’ bowels are moving.
 Do they have diarrhea or constipation?
 Even in the absence of parasites, this can be an important clue to investigate further.

 Next, patients are put on the Cellular Healing Diet:

 “In first two months, I’m doing the Cellular Healing Diet.
 I try and get the inflammation down, and then I also try and build the yang body up so that they can heal better.